tsackton/taelgar/_MoC/Templates and Scripts/Metadata Spec.md

 	type: primary, member, or leader
 	title: A title to use for this affiliation, i.e. Cook, Navigator, Cultist, etc
 	start: when the affiliation started
-	end: when the affiliation ended
+	end: when the affiliation ended,
-}
+	aNoDate (or format): a replacement format string for when the affiliation has no dates aPast (or formatPast): a replacement format string for when the affiliation is in the past aCurrent (or formatCurrent): a replacement format string for when the affiliation is current }
 ```